cloudinary-developers/build-a-mini-netflix/README.md

 In this tutorial, we’ll quickly build out a **Mini Netflix** in 10 minutes.
 In fact, I think we might build it less time.

+If you want to check out the final project, visit the [GitHub project](https://github.com/unicodeveloper/miniflix).